Schools, parents report technical issues as Lancaster County begins online instruction

 Conestoga Valley cited “performance issues” on its website.

-Elizabethtown Area shared a statement online in response to parent complaints, saying the district anticipates there may be “ongoing issues as more and more districts turn to online instruction.”
+Elizabethtown Area shared a statement online in response to parent concerns, saying the district anticipates there may be “ongoing issues as more and more districts turn to online instruction.”

 An Ephrata Area spokesperson said Schoology was “a little slow off and on and did crash for a period of time.”